ryerex1/gasmeup/README.md

 	How to Gas Yourself Up (aka run the app):
 	=========================================

 	The app, GasMeUp, is containerized on Docker.
-To run it, download the zipped file in my email and extract it into any directory.
+(You'll need to have it downloaded and running before using this app.)
+To run it, download the zipped file in this repo and extract it into any directory.
 	Then within this directory, run the command

 			docker-compose -f "docker-compose.yml" up -d --build